 Our plan covers worldwide emergency and urgently needed care services outside the United States under the following circumstances: Emergency services, including emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the United States from another country is not covered.
 Pre-scheduled, pre-planned treatments (including chronic dialysis) for any ongoing known conditions and/or elective procedures are not covered.
 Pre-scheduled, pre-planned treatments (including chronic dialysis) for any ongoing known conditions and/or elective procedures are not covered.
+Pre-scheduled, pre-planned treatments (including chronic dialysis) for any ongoing known conditions and/or elective procedures are not covered.
+Pre-scheduled, pre-planned treatments (including chronic dialysis) for any ongoing known conditions and/or elective procedures are not covered.
 Any follow-up care including after-care, rehabilitation, physician visits, and skilled nursing facility stay are not considered emergent or urgently needed care and are not covered.